JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

    ![New Compose Multiplatform app on desktop](first-compose-project-on-desktop-3.png){width=400}

-## Use Compose Hot Reload to quickly iterate on UI
+### Use Compose Hot Reload to quickly iterate on the UI

 You can fix the desktop UI and verify the fix without rerunning the build: